-What is a Company Voluntary Arrangement or CVA? - How a CVA can help Your Business
+What is a Company Voluntary Arrangement? - How a CVA can help Your Company

 Free Company Voluntary Arrangement (CVA) Advice

-If your limited company is insolvent and struggling to pay its debts, it could use a CVA or Company Voluntary Arrangement to continue to trade and pay a proportion of its unsecured creditors over a fixed period of time, usually 3 to 5 years.
+If your limited company is insolvent, has cashflow issues and is struggling to pay its debts, it could use a CVA or Company Voluntary Arrangement to continue to trade and pay a proportion of its unsecured creditors over a fixed period of time, usually 3 to 5 years.

 A CVA can be used to prevent bailiffs from attending at your premises and seizing goods, which would otherwise prevent the business from continuing to trade.

 A Company Voluntary Arrangement can also be used to prevent a winding up order from being made if a petition has been issued or is being threatened.

 In recent years Company Voluntary Arrangement have also been used to assist with rent negotiations with landlords, particularly with large national high street firms who are household names.
 This has resulted in various challenges through the Courts, which has provided further clarity on what is possible using a CVA.

 A CVA Proposal is drawn up by the directors of a company with the help of an insolvency practitioner to ensure that proposal meets the requirements of the Insolvency Act 1986 and The Insolvency (England and Wales) Rules 2016.
 When advising the company, and drafting the proposal, the insolvency practitioner is called the Nominee.

 Once that proposal has been agreed and signed by the directors, a copy of the CVA proposal is then sent to all known creditors of the company, whether secured or unsecured, and a decision procedure of creditors is called.
 Usually when putting forward a Company Voluntary Arrangement a virtual meeting of creditors would be the most appropriate decision procedure to use.